-The term of the Bond Regulatory Agreement will be guided by the minimum requirements of the IRS Code; no points will be awarded for the extension of the Bond Regulatory Agreement.
+The minimum requirements of the IRS Code guide the term of the Bond Regulatory Agreement; no points are awarded for the extension of the Bond Regulatory Agreement.

-3.28 Minimum and Additional Low-Income Housing Commitments
+3.29 Minimum and Additional Low-Income Housing Commitments

 The Tax Credit Program includes two low-income housing Commitments: (i) the minimum low-income housing commitment required by Section 42 of the Code and (ii) the Additional Low-Income Housing Commitment, a voluntary election under the Commission's Allocation Criterion.
 Both Commitments are made when the Application is submitted and are irrevocable and binding upon the Applicant and the Applicant's successors in interest.